Breaking through the Jargon

 A fleet policy is a term used to describe a motor insurance policy which provides cover for multiple vehicles, this may be for as few as 2 vehicles.

-As the largest independent insurance broker in Scotland Businessinsure at Clark Thomson are likely to have some of our dedicated staff nearby.
+As the largest community insurance broker in Scotland Businessinsure at Jelf Clark Thomson are likely to have some of our dedicated staff nearby.

 We pride ourselves on delivering an individual and personalised service so whatever your query or questions our staff are on hand to help.